 Checking on your Application

 Make sure to allow sufficient time before the admissions deadline for your materials to arrive and be processed at UTC.
 This includes time for your transcripts to be officially sent and your GRE scores to be transmitted.
-A general best-practice is to plan on having all of your application complete and submitted by the end of February if possible.
+A general best-practice is to plan on having all of your application complete and submitted by mid-February if possible.
 You can check the completion status of elements to your application through the online application system.
 If you need more detail or have questions about any element to your application, please contact the Graduate Program Liaison for Psychology through the UTC Graduate School.